 Due to the unique design of virtual learning, extended time, as an accommodation should be clearly described using exemplar VirtualSC course pacing guides.
 Each student’s IEP must show documentation of these considerations for a student to be permitted to enroll in one or more VirtualSC courses (and subsequently receive a FAPE).

 Prior to the first day of class, the sponsor school district is required to upload a copy of the student’s complete and current IEP into the VirtualSC Dashboard.
-(Click here for instructions on how to upload an IEP.)
-Because VSC is providing virtual instruction to the student, VSC and the SCDE have a legitimate educational interest and the authority to access the student’s educational records without parental consent, pursuant to the IDEA and the Family Educational Rights and Privacy Act (FERPA).
+(How to Upload an IEP Tutorial) Because VSC is providing virtual instruction to the student, VSC and the SCDE have a legitimate educational interest and the authority to access the student’s educational records without parental consent, pursuant to the IDEA and the Family Educational Rights and Privacy Act (FERPA).

 Ensuring the confidentiality of the student’s information pursuant to the IDEA and FERPA, VSC staff will only share the student’s IEP with the student’s teacher(s) and correspond with only permissible staff in the student’s sponsor school district (e.g., the special education case manager).
 Each IEP will be reviewed, and VSC staff and/or faculty may contact the student’s sponsor or case manager to discuss relevant information regarding the student (including the provision of accommodations).

 VirtualSC and Section 504 of The Rehabilitation Act Of 1973

 It is the intention of VirtualSC to ensure that students who are disabled within the definition of Section 504 of The Rehabilitation Act of 1973 are identified, evaluated, and provided with appropriate educational accommodations and services.